open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Kapacitor/README.rst.txt

    then comment Video use case containers ia_video_ingestion and ia_video_analytics in ``../build/docker-compose.yml``

 #.
-   Starting the OEI.
+   Starting the Open EII.
-   To start the OEI in production mode, provisioning is required.
+   To start the Open EII in production mode, provisioning is required.
 After provisioning, please follow the below commands

    .. code-block:: sh